Gluten Free Butternut Squash Macaroni and Cheese has all the deep, creamy flavor of macaroni and cheese with hidden veggies!

 Need even more veggie side dishes?
 These Roasted Brussels and Carrots from Vegetarian Mama look divine!
 If you are looking for a vegan version of mac and cheese, try this Best Vegan Mac and Cheese from Allergylicious!
 More comfort food recipes?
 Try this Quick Beef Stew from Healthy Seasonal Recipes!

-For those of you who prefer to substitute pasta for a veggie, this Sausage Spaghetti Squash from Sun Kissed Kitchen would be perfect!
+For those of you who prefer to substitute pasta for a veggie, this Sausage Spaghetti Squash from Sun Kissed Kitchen or 6 Ingredient Butternut Squash Noodles from Foolproof Living would be great!

 What’s your favorite Macaroni and Cheese memory?
 Let us know in the comments!